camptocamp/bivac/README.md

 - `io.conplicity.ignore=true` ignores the volume
 - `io.conplicity.full_if_older_than=<value>` sets the time period after which a full backup is performed.
 Defaults to the `FULL_IF_OLDER_THAN` environment variable value

+## Providers

+Conplicity detects automatically the kind of data that is stored on a volume and adapts its backup strategy to it.
+The current providers and associated strategies are currently supported:

+* PostgreSQL: Run `pg_dumpall` before backup
+* MySQL: Run `mysqldump` before backup
+* OpenLDAP: Run `slapcat` before backup
+* Default: Backup volume data as is